MetaMask/delegation-framework/documents/CaveatEnforcers.md

 1. **Redemption-wide tracking**: Balance is tracked from the first `beforeAllHook` to the last `afterAllHook` for a given state key.
 The state key is defined by the recipient; for token-based variants it also includes the token address, and for ERC1155 it additionally includes the token ID.
 The state is scoped to the current `DelegationManager`.
 Any balance changes that happen between these hooks including those from other enforcers (even ones that update state in `afterAllHook`, like `NativeTokenPaymentEnforcer`, though mixing with it is discouraged) are counted in the final validation.

 2. **Initialization rule**: The first enforcer that starts tracking can be created by any account in the delegation chain.
-There is no requirement that the delegator must equal the recipient.

 3. **Aggregation behavior**: All enforcers in the delegation chain that target the same state key will aggregate their expected amounts, regardless of who the delegator is.
 The overall value becomes more restrictive (higher total balance requirement) as more enforcers are added to the chain.